WordOps/docs.wordops.net/docs/how-to/bypass-fastcgi-cache-on-specific-urls.md

 # How to bypass fastcgi_cache cache on specific URLs

-Here are a couple of ways to bypass fastcgi_cache (sites created with `--wpfc`) on specific URLs.
+Here is a couple of ways to bypass fastcgi_cache (sites created with `--wpfc`) on specific URLs.

 ## 1. Via custom nginx config